-The Medical Amnesty procedure protects individuals from liability through the West Liberty University Student Conduct processes who seek medical attention as a result of illegal actions.
+The Medical Amnesty procedure protects individuals from liability through the West Liberty University Student Conduct processes who seek medical attention because of illegal actions.
 Individuals must adhere to the requirements and standards outlined within this policy to qualify for medical amnesty.